ejrgilbert/whamm/docs/src/examples/branch_monitor.md

 # Branch Monitor #

-Here is an example monitor that can be written in `Whamm!`, it does not require an instrumentation library.
+Here is an example monitor that can be written in `Whamm`, it does not require an instrumentation library.
 Rather, it uses the DSL to express all of its monitoring logic.

 ```